ilya-kavalenka/RECSEN/README.md

 }
 ```

-The Client processor defines a repeatable receive operation for SnapshotFullRefresh messages named onSnapshot.
+The Client processor defines a repeatable receive SnapshotRefresh message operation named onSnapshot.
 The client is not allowed to send messages.

 ```
 processor Client()
 {
-    recv onSnapshot(SnapshotFullRefresh)
+    recv onSnapshot(SnapshotRefresh)
         repeat;
 }
 ```

-Similarly the Server processor defines a repeatable send operation for SnapshotFullRefresh messages.
+Similarly the Server processor defines a repeatable send SnapshotRefresh message operation.
 The server is may not receive messages.

 ```
 processor Server()
 {
-    send (SnapshotFullRefresh)
+    send (SnapshotRefresh)
         repeat;
 }
 ```